-How to Report a Car Accident in Orange County
+How to Report a Car Accident in Orange County, CA

 A car accident can be a scary experience.
 If you’ve never been in a wreck, you’re likely unsure what steps are required of you when it comes to reporting the crash to police, medical professionals, and insurance companies.
 Collisions can range from minor fender benders to disastrous pileups.
 No matter how severe the incident may be, knowing how to report the wreck can be helpful.